scpowar/Fraud-Detection/README.md

 # Introduction to Git and GitHub

-Refere Git and GitHub notes md file
+Refere Git-Github-Notes.md file for notes and refference